The Mission to Malawi by the Against All Odds Still Standing (AOS), team. See & Like our Facebook Page www.facebook/AgainstalloddsUK

 Mrs Tennyson pointed out that last year she organised midwives in the UK and travelled to Bulawayo and volunteered their professional services at Impilo Hospital.
 She said that after the trip to Malawi they will be back at Impilo Hospital with more midwives.

 Against All Odds Still Standing is a new organisation which will be launched next year on the 27th April 2014.
 The has already started working, today as a means of raising funds, Against All Odds Still Standing organised a dinner function which was well attended.
-With visionary people like Fikelephi at the helm it is no wonder that the will only grow from strength to strength.
+With visionary people like Fikelephi at the helm it is no wonder that this can will only grow from strength to strength.

 Ms Chinzou, a very young and beautiful lady articulated the mission of the organisation in an amazing way, she said of the logo “The logo for Against All Odds Still Standing is that of an eagle, an eagle stands for freedom, in spite of its enormous size, the eagle still takes flight seemingly effortlessly.
 Lesson:-Don’t allow the illusion of limitation to ground your flight”